northerntechie/theia/README.md

 Where the hostname is the ubuntu virtual network adapter if running in a WSL instance.

+### Dockerfile

+Dockerfiles are provided to build the containers that are part of the web-deployed Lome system.
+They include,

+- `Dockerfile.dev` - a container to provide development tooling
+- `Dockerfile.prod` - a container that provides a minimized container for production deployment

 ## Website

 [Visit the Eclipse Theia website](http://www.theia-ide.org) for more information and [the Theia documentation](http://www.theia-ide.org/doc).